All About Ameraucana Chickens

 An Araucana chicken has ear tufts (not the same as muffs) and is rumpless, meaning it doesn’t have a tail.
 Ameraucana chickens have muffs and a tail.
 Both breeds have pea combs and lay blue eggs, but have just as many differences as similarities or common traits according to the Standard.

-Araucana and Ameraucana chickens are both relatively new chicken breeds.
+Araucana and Ameraucana chickens are both relatively new chicken breeds in the United States.
 The APA accepted Araucanas as a breed in 1976 and Ameraucana chickens in 1984.
-Before Araucanas were accepted and became a standard breed the term Araucana was used interchangeably with Easter Egger to describe all chickens that possessed the blue egg gene.
+Before Araucanas were accepted and became a standard breed, the term Araucana was used interchangeably with Easter Egger to describe all chickens that possessed the blue egg gene.
 Today some people still mistakenly get it wrong and that is partly due to all the misinformation and outdated information on the Internet and elsewhere.

 Myth Busting About Ameraucana Chickens